 - Eat enough calories so that your body won’t think it’s starving, but low enough to stimulate fat loss.

 These guidelines will work for everyone as long as they stay consistent.
-Consistency through diet is the key to getting a six pack.
+Consistency through diet is the key to getting six pack abs.
+However, also understand that everyone holds their fat differently.